dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 id: snapshot-target-is-not-a-snapshot-table
 ---

-If you see the following error when trying to snapshot:
+If you see the following error when you try executing the snapshot command:

 > Snapshot target is not a snapshot table (missing `dbt_scd_id`, `dbt_valid_from`, `dbt_valid_to`)